 I dream of MidWest WeirdFest evoking the awe and chills of the sideshow alley of a dark carnival, a place filled with terrors, wonders, and forbidden surprises.
 The cinematic equivalent of a collection of pulp magazines and underground comics from Fate and True Detective, through Weird Tales and Amazing Stories, to Ripley's Believe It or Not and Zap Comix.
 A film festival that celebrates not only independent genre cinema - horror, sci-fi, fantasy, action, thriller - but one that welcomes all types of underground film.
 From experimental and avant-garde to offbeat documentaries.
 A broad, if shadow filled, tent, for all cinematic creations weird and wonderful.

-After our wonderful inaugural festival in early March of 2017 - filled with the type of films which I had dreamt of finding and curating when we first launched MidWest WeirdFest - I can speak for the entire festival team when I say that we can't wait to see what wonders await in MidWest WeirdFest's second season of festival submissions!
+After our wonderful first two festivals in 2017 and 2018 - both filled with the type of films which I had dreamt of finding and curating when we launched MidWest WeirdFest - I can speak for the entire festival team when I say that we can't wait to see what wonders await in MidWest WeirdFest's third season of festival submissions!

 Come get weird with us,